SamLeal/Curiosamente/README.md

 # Curiosamente

-This repository contains a Swift app for conducting quizzes in the fields of geography, math, and text.
-The app provides an interactive platform for users to test their knowledge and improve their skills in these subjects.

-The app was developed for a swift course HackaTruck.

-It is currently not being developed because I no longer have acces to a plataform to develop in Swift, only had the oportunity to use a MacBook for a month.
+This repository contains a Swift app developed in Hackatruck MakerSpace, the app is focused on the children's audience, containing fun questions so that children can learn about various topics in a gamified way.

 ## Features